 Asphalt pavement provides a smoother surface than any other road construction material.
 A smooth surface reduces damage to the pavement by dynamic loadings, necessitating fewer repairs.
 It improves fuel efficiency and reduces wear and tear on vehicles, making the choice for asphalt a great economical decision.
 Finally, paving roads and highways with asphalt significantly reduces the noise generated by the tire/pavement interface providing for a quieter ride experience for the motorist.

-FDOT recognizes these pavements by projects with lowest average IRI for the project.
-These awards are presented annually at the Annual Asphalt Conference.
+FDOT recognizes these projects with the lowest average IRI for the entire project.
+These awards are presented annually at the Annual Asphalt Expo.

 The Perpetual Pavement Award